ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ## Basic assumptions

-We make only a few minimal assumptions about the environment of the Clients and Servers supporting the Privacy Pass protocol.
+We make only a few minimal assumptions about the environment of the clients and servers supporting the Privacy Pass protocol.

-- At any one time, we assume that the Issuer uses only one configuration containing their ciphersuite choice along with their secret key data.
+- At any one time, we assume that the server uses only one configuration containing their ciphersuite choice along with their secret key data.
-  This ensures that all Clients are issued tokens under the single key associated with any given epoch.
+  This ensures that all clients are issued tokens under the single key associated with any given epoch.
-- We assume that the client has access to a global directory of the current public parts of the configurations used the Issuer.
+- We assume that the client has access to a global directory of the current public parts of the configurations used the server.

 The wider ecosystem that this protocol is employed in is described in
 {{draft-davidson-pp-architecture}}.